Business, Communications, Italian Culture & Courses with Locals

 - Eligibility for courses may be subject to a placement exam and/or prerequisites.

 - Course availability is based on enrollment numbers.

-- You should seek pre-approval for alternate courses in the event of class cancelations.
+- You should seek pre-approval for alternate courses in the event of class cancellations.

 - The courses with locals listed below are a sample of the complete academic curriculum catalog available.
-See "Additional Course Offerings to Sample Below" for a link to the complete university catalog.
+See "Go to Host University Course Search Here" for a link to the complete university catalog.

 COURSE LEVEL RECOMMENDATIONS